-The Directors did not recommend the payment of any final dividend in respect of the financial year ended 31 December 2020 and 31 December 2021.
+The Directors do not recommend the payment of any dividend in respect of the financial year ended 31 December 2022.

 RESERVES AND PROVISIONS

 All material transfers to or from reserves and provisions during the financial year are shown in the financial statements.